 Identify License Assigned to Test Accounts

 The next action is to identify licenses assigned to test or fake accounts.
 You can identify said accounts as they typically do not have a proper first and last name.
-When you identify a test account such as Test 001 with some sort of O365 license, it is important to contact the owner to understand why it has a license and if removing the license will impact any services.
+When you identify a test account such as Test 001 with some sort of Microsoft Office 365 license, it is important to contact the owner to understand why it has a license and if removing the license will impact any services.

 Some test accounts genuinely do require a O365 license for a variety of reasons, including access to Cloud services, external email sending or because the test account needs the Office software.
 Either way, it’s good to conduct a review to ensure that if the account does need a license that it has been assigned the correct license for the level of testing required.